 ‘Vanishingly small’ chance Sunak can cut NHS waiting lists by election, warn experts

-PM on course to break his promise, heath experts tell The Independent – after his other big pledges thrown into doubt
+PM on course to break his promise after his other big pledges thrown into doubt

-Rishi Sunak faces failing to deliver on another of his five key pledges to voters as experts warned his government’s chances of cutting NHS waiting lists by the general election were “vanishingly small”.
+Rishi Sunak is unlikely to deliver on one of his five key pledges to voters as experts warned his government’s chances of cutting NHS waiting lists by the general election were “vanishingly small”.

-The prime minister has come under increasing pressure in recent weeks as inflation spiralled despite his promise to cut it by half, while the Court of Appeal ruled against his controversial Rwanda plan that Tories say will help stop small boat crossings.
+The prime minister has come under increasing pressure in recent weeks as inflation spiralled despite his promise to cut it by half, while the Court of Appeal ruled against his controversial Rwanda plan that Tories say will help stop small boat Channel crossings.

-Now, on the 75th anniversary of the NHS, his major pledge on the health service – to cut waiting lists – is under threat, with his own minister admitting the numbers were going in the wrong direction.
+Now, on the 75th anniversary of the NHS, his major pledge on the health service – to cut waiting lists – is under threat, with his own Deaprtment of Health minister admitting the numbers were going in the wrong direction.

 Maria Caulfield conceded that the record number of Britons now waiting for treatment – which rose from 7.2 million to 7.4 million in April – “probably will go up higher”.

-No 10 appeared to try to shift the target by focusing on longer-term waiting times.
-But two leading health think-tanks told The Independent the PM was “highly unlikely” even to meet his promise to eliminate one-year waiting times by spring.
+Mr Sunak’s office appeared to try to shift the target by focusing on longer-term waiting times.
+But two leading health think tanks told The Independent the PM was “highly unlikely” even to meet his promise to eliminate one-year waiting times by spring next year.

-The Health Foundation said the chances of cutting the overall waiting lists by the vote expected in autumn 2024 were “vanishing small”, while the King’s Fund said overall waiting lists would likely “continue to rise between now and the next general election”.
+The Health Foundation said the chances of cutting the overall waiting lists by the vote expected in autumn 2024 were “vanishing small”, while the King’s Fund said overall waiting lists would probably “continue to rise between now and the next general election”.

-Opposition parties said the PM’s crucial NHS pledge “looks set for the scrapheap” and accused minister of “moving the goalposts” by focusing on reducing the very longest waiting times.
+Opposition parties said the PM’s crucial NHS pledge “looks set for the scrapheap” and accused ministers of “moving the goalposts” by focusing on reducing the very longest waiting times.

 Setting out his five promises to the British people in January, the PM said voters could judge him on his promise to cut waiting lists.
 Mr Sunak also promised: “By spring of next year, we will have practically eliminated those waiting over a year.”